AugurProject/augur.js-docs/source/version2/includes/_callAPI.md

 * (string) Ethereum address of the Designated Reporter for the InitialReporter contract, as a 20-byte hexadecimal string.

-### augur.api.InitialReporter.getFeeWindow(p, callback)
+### augur.api.InitialReporter.getDisputeWindow(p, callback)

-Returns the Ethereum contract address of the [Fee Window](#fee-window) to which the InitialReporter contract belongs.
+Returns the Ethereum contract address of the [Dispute Window](#dispute-window) to which the InitialReporter contract belongs.

 #### **Parameters:**